 Everything you need to know about the Samsung Galaxy S8

-We know the Samsung Galaxy S8 is coming this year, and there's no shortage of rumours and leaks.
+The Samsung Galaxy S8 is probably just weeks away now, and so there's no shortage of rumours and leaks.
 Here's what we know about Samsung's next flagship, including the Galaxy S8 release date, specs, features, and price.